Erixcode/sway-madara/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/1ffc2de2-87d6-4f2d-b6e8-2d0c015157a5" />
 check Art.md to get the background video and swaylock image, for background video if you have a nice hardware go with 4k if not use HD version :)

+I didn't add dual monitor settings because it will change from system to system